 FREQUENTLY ASKED QUESTIONS

 Frequently asked questions are posted below.
 Questions submitted that are duplicate, or of common theme, have been combined for brevity of the comprehensive document.
-Please check back frequently, we are adding questions on a regular basis.
-Thank you!

 CONSTRUCTION MANAGER & ARCHITECT

 Q: WHAT IS THE ROLE OF A CONSTRUCTION MANAGER (CM)?

 A: VJS Construction Services is a construction management firm.
 They are not responsible for the design of buildings or defining the scope of work.
 They are responsible for establishing costs to solutions developed by the Facilities Advisory Committee and District and adopted by the Wauwatosa Board of Education.
 In addition, they provide budgeting throughout the design process to ensure the projects stay on budget and manage the construction administration process including bidding of all subcontracts, scoping of subcontractors, recommendation of award for subcontractors, issuing of contracts for subcontractors, document control including all RFI’s, submittals, bonding, insurance, constructibility, phasing,scheduling, managing district direct purchases, and supervision of the work.

 Q: WHAT IS THE CONSTRUCTION MANAGER (CM) FEE?

 A: The Construction Manager fee is 1.15% of the construction costs.
 The construction costs are approximately 80% (or $99.9 million) of the total referendum ($124.9 million).